 Let’s go through some ancient uses of honey.

 Ancient Uses of Honey:

 Honey has been in use across the world since ancient times.
 Many practitioners trust and use honey as a natural healing ingredient.
-Here’s how honey has been used by our ancestors.
+Here’s how our ancestors used honey.

-- In India and other Egyptian communities, raw honey was included in marriage vows.
+- In India and other Egyptian communities, raw honey was part of marriage vows.
 A husband has to promise the new wife to use honey because they believe that it cast the evil spirits away.

 - There was a civil service that has been exclusively dedicated to honey.

 - The ancient Romans and Italians used honey as the main ingredient in most of their recipes.

 - During the 1100s, the Europeans have estimated that an average person eats around 4.5 pounds of honey in a year.

 - Many Monasteries used beeswax to illuminate the dark and large cathedrals during the Middle Ages in Europe.
 Apiculture, the word used for beekeeping dates back to 700 BC.

 - The Ayurveda Experts used to prescribe Samskirtha Madhu (Purified Honey) which is made by authentic practices as listed in the Ayurvedic scriptures.